Updated March 2021!

 IPTV technology is legal, but using the technology to watch pirated content is illegal.
 For example, watching TV online via that channels app with a registered account is entirely legal.
 But, if you use IPTV to watch pirated content, such as pay-per-view events that you have not paid for, this activity is illegal.

-It is often claimed that in the United States it is not illegal to stream copyrighted material; it is only illegal to download it.
+It is often claimed that, in the United States, it is not illegal to stream copyrighted material; it is only illegal to download it.
 But this is false.
-If you watch something that requires buffering, you are technically downloading that content, and therefore, in a legal gray area.
+If you watch something that requires buffering, you are technically downloading that content, and therefore, it is in a legal gray area.

 While copyright owners are unlikely to go after individual streamers like you, it has been known to happen, so you put yourself at risk.

 Yes, you can get IPTV on Kodi.
 Some IPTV services offer registered Kodi add-ons, while others don’t.
 In this case, you can still access the IPTV but you will need to sideload it onto your machine.

 Can IPTV Be Traced?

 Yes, you can be traced when using IPTV, as a link can be made between your IP address and the service.